Marzi-lab/CHAS/README.md

 ## Citation

-* If you use CHAS, please cite out preprint: [Murphy, et al. CHAS, a deconvolution tool, infers cell type-specific signatures in bulk brain histone acetylation studies of brain disorders. bioRxiv, 2021.](https://www.biorxiv.org/content/10.1101/2021.09.06.459142v1)
+* If you use CHAS, please cite our preprint: [Murphy, Nott & Marzi.
+CHAS, a deconvolution tool, infers cell type-specific signatures in bulk brain histone acetylation studies of brain disorders. bioRxiv, 2021.](https://www.biorxiv.org/content/10.1101/2021.09.06.459142v1)
 * If you use the cell sorted H3K27ac data associated with this package then please cite the following paper:
 [Nott, et al. Brain cell type-specific enhancer-promoter interactome maps and disease-risk association.
 Science, 2019.](https://science.sciencemag.org/content/366/6469/1134.abstract)